danfuzz/samizdat/doc/samizdat-0-lib/Value.md

 details.
 Transparent derived types all order by performing ordering on the respective payload values, with a lack of payload counting as "before" any non-void payload.
-In addition, a default implementation compares value identities; this will fail if the type of the values is not an "identified" one.
+In addition, a default implementation checks directly for trivial sameness and compares identity ordering for anything nontrivial; this latter check will fail if the type of the values is not an "identified" one.

 **Note:** This is the generic function which underlies the implementation of all cross-type ordering functions.